 Tip #1: Near and far

-Tip #4: Presenting a travel programme
+Tip #4: Travel programme

 Children love to get their pencils out and write or draw, showing off what their imaginations can do.
 And it’s easy to combine writing with everyday activities, keeping your child’s mind busy and having lots of fun together too.